Characterisation-Virtual-Laboratory/CVL_Community/_posts/CMM19/2019-06-05-UQRDM-FAIR.md

 Last updated 5 June 2019

 Thanks for attending this session hosted by the Characterisation Virtual Laboratory (CVL).
-Please complete the following feedback form before leaving [https://survey.zohopublic.com/zs/ueCsAo](https://survey.zohopublic.com/zs/ueCsAo)

 Everything we do today is available online.
 It is your responsibility to select what is more important for you.
 Suggested resources will be listed at the end of each presentation.